 Work Experience at Boundary Oak

 Work experience is an important step on our pupils career development at Boundary Oak.
-So, in addition to the above opportunities, all pupils in Year 10 will participate in a weeks work experience in a careers sector of their choosing.
+So, in addition to the above opportunities, all pupils in Year 10 or 11 will participate in a weeks work experience in a careers sector of their choosing.
 Upon returning to Boundary Oak all pupils will undertake a full debrief and follow up work to ensure that the experience is both a rewarding and valuable experience.
 In the build-up to the experience pupils will learn how to create their own CV as well as gaining experience in interview technique.

 Here are 10 reasons why you should think about it seriously.